-How to Engage Female Customers – Advice from a Female Master Tech
+How to Treat Female Customers Right – Advice from a Female Master Tech

 By Mia Bevacqua - an impressive Automotive retail expert with ASE Master, L1, L2 and L3 Advanced Level Specialist certifications.
 Over 13 years of experience in the automotive industry and a bachelor's degree in automotive technology.

 Before I was an ASE certified master tech and advanced level specialist, I was a 16-year-old girl with an affinity for cars.

 My dad was not handy, which meant I had to learn everything myself.
 Occasionally, when I got stuck working on my 1985 Chevy pickup, I would take it to the shop.
 Both the rear differential and transmission had to be rebuilt, jobs that were over my head at that age.